How to Clean Guitar Strings

 That’s it, really.
 That’s all you need for clean guitar strings.
 Toss the washcloth in the accessory compartment of your guitar case and be on your way.

 However, string cleaners aren’t just a gimmick.
-They have some limited effectiveness and are a good option if you want to squeeze a little more life out of your strings or just avoid changing them for a very long time.
+They do have some limited effectiveness and are a good option if you want to squeeze a little more life out of your strings or just avoid changing them for a very long time.
+However, they’re not going to revitalize a severely rusted-out set of old strings.
+These cleaners are good for removing everyday sweat and grime only.

 Do you clean your strings?
 If so, do you use a string cleaner, or some other method?
 I’d love to hear how you keep your strings clean and shiny, so let me know in the comments below.